GohKaiLeong/Coursera-Capstone/1. IBM Data Science/README.md

-# IBM Data Science Professional Certificate's Applied Data Science Capstone Capstone
+# IBM Data Science's Applied Data Science Capstone Capstone
 This repository is created as a requirement for the IBM Data Science Professional Certificate Capstone Project.

 The report can be found here: